 Now, let’s assume Arya has switched from one fund to the other 3 times.
 A few months later, she wants to switch to another fund.
 In this case, the insurance company will charge a fee of Rs.
 300 for the switch.
 And, they will keep on charging a fee of Rs.
 300 every time Arya decides to switch from one fund to another.

-Partial Withdrawal Charges in ulip
+Partial Withdrawal Charges In Ulip

 Under Unit Linked Insurance Plans, you can withdraw funds.
 In return, however, you may have to pay certain fees.
 This fee is called the Partial Withdrawal Charge.
 The fee levied by the insurer is usually a specific percentage of the amount you withdraw.